Crysmah/Sel/README.md

 to look for whatever other products on Adorama.
 The output of the program is saved to a text file named output.txt.

 The script can be changed to include the undetected chrome driver module to improve the script and made it more undetectable.
 Addition of proxies can be another improvement.
+Additionally, output data needs to be formatted better.

 Dependencies
 ```